St Tropez France Travel Guide

 The clear waters of the Gulf are home to diverse marine life.

-One of the Golden Islands, a protected marine and terrestrial area demonstrating strong conservation efforts.
+One of the Golden Islands, a marine protected and terrestrial area demonstrating strong conservation efforts.

-A pristine stretch of coastline near Ramatuelle, ideal for quiet walks and enjoying unspoiled nature.
+AN unspoiled an expanse of coastline near Ramatuelle, ideal for quiet walks and enjoying unspoiled nature.

 Known for its red volcanic rock formations, this protected area offers spectacular views and walking paths.